ophub/kernel/README.md

 ## Kernel Source Code

-We would like to express our sincere thanks to unifreq and others for maintaining the kernel source code.
-The current kernel files in the repository use the following source code:
+A big thank you to unifreq and others for maintaining the kernel source code.
+The source code used in the kernel files in the repository is as follows:

 | Kernel Tags   | Source Code Repository  |
 | ------------- | ----------------------- |